25 Top Things in Queenstown

 Jay Sherwood’s barbecues have quickly become legendary in the Queenstown area.
 But they’re a very different beast from the typical Kiwi steak and snarlers on the grill.
 Most Sunday afternoons Sherwood hitches his custom-made smoking pit, aka the ‘pitmaster’, to his SUV and heads to the Wet Jacket winery at Lake Hayes.
 There, he serves Texas-style barbecued meat to an ever-growing crowd of appreciative picnickers.

 At Amisfield Bistro, the backdrop is breathtaking with views towards Lake Hayes and Coronet Peak.
 Executive chef Vaughan Mabee and Peter Langlands, head forager, make the most of the Otago region’s abundance of beautiful produce that can be found in the wild.

 The rundown village shop has recently become Mrs Woolly’s General Store, selling upmarket arts and crafts, and artisan food and beverages to generate funds for the project.
 To open mid-March, Camp Glenorchy is stage 2, complete with new cabins, cooking, dining, entertainment and events centres, bathrooms and toilets.
 All have been designed to reflect and celebrate the surrounding environment, and are constructed from sustainable or recycled materials.

 24. Light it up

 Over 10,000 visitors enjoyed three nights of illuminated art, light sculptures and entertainment at the first free Luma festival.
-On June 2-5, it will light up Queenstown Gardens, marking the town’s 150th anniversary.
-Expect pop-up events in the CBD and a Marine Parade arts walk.
+On June 1-4, it will light up the beautiful Queenstown Gardens.

 25. Go for gold